cdklabs/cdk-pipelines-github/README.md

   Bootstrapping](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines-readme.html#cdk-environment-bootstrapping)
   for details.

-## Developer Workflow
+## Initial Setup

 Assuming you have your CDK app checked out on your local machine, here are the suggested steps to develop your GitHub Workflow.

 * Set up AWS Credentials your local environment.
-See [AWS Credentials](#aws-credentials) for the two ways you may set up your credentials.
+It is highly recommended to authenticate via an OpenId Connect IAM Role.
+You can set one up using the [`GithubActionRole`](#github-action-role) class provided in this module.
+For more information (and alternatives), see [AWS Credentials](#aws-credentials).

-* When you've updated your pipeline and are ready to deploy, run `cdk synth`. `cdk synth` will generate a cloud assembly under the `cdk.out` folder and also the workflow file in `.github/workflows/deploy.yml`.
+* When you've updated your pipeline and are ready to deploy, run `cdk synth`.
+This creates a workflow file in `.github/workflows/deploy.yml`.
-  You should commit your code changes to GitHub along with `deploy.yml`, but you do not need to commit the contents in `cdk.out`.

-* When you commit to your GitHub repository, GitHub will automatically try to run the workflow found under `.github/workflows/deploy.yml`.
-The first step of this workflow will be the `synth` step, where it re-synthesizes your CDK app and creates a new `cdk.out` folder.
-That is why it is unnecessary to commit your local `cdk.out`.
+* When you are ready to test your pipeline, commit your code changes as well as the `deploy.yml` file to GitHub.
+GitHub will automatically try to run the workflow found under `.github/workflows/deploy.yml`.

 * You will be able to see the result of the run on the `Actions` tab in your repository: